Aroxoft/aroxoft.github.io/pages/privacy.md

   with the CCPA.
 * you may request to opt-out from future selling of your personal information to third parties.
 Upon receiving a request to opt-out, we will act upon the request as soon as feasibly possible, but no later than 15 days from the date of the request submission.
-To exercise these rights, you can contact us by email at aroxoft+privacy@gmail.com.
+To exercise these rights, you can contact us by email with [this form][1].
 If you have a complaint about how we handle your data, we would like to hear from you.

 ## 10. DO WE MAKE UPDATES TO THIS NOTICE?